01Tour Merchandise Royalties

 Of course, the royalty you'll be paid by the tour merchandise for selling goods featuring your name, likeness, album names, logos, artwork and so on is one of the most important points of any merch deal.
 There are two ways tour merch royalties can be calculated: percentage and splits.

 With percentage deals, the musician simply gets a pre-determined percentage of gross sales of their goods.
 Gross sales usually mean sales minus any taxes and credit card fees paid by the merch manufacturers.
-In the U.S., musicians tend to get royalties in the 30% to 35% range, though it can vary, as do foreign royalties (which are usually a bit less than the U.S. rate).
 If you receive a percentage of your royalties, you can sometimes work a provision into the contract that your royalty rate increases as you reach certain sales thresholds.

-Profit splits are usually based on net sales, so the merch company deducts all of their expenses from the sales income and then splits what is left with the musician at a pre-determined rate—often 85/15 (in the musician's favor), though again, these rates can vary.
+Profit splits are usually based on net sales, so the merch company deducts all of its expenses from the sales income and then splits what is left with the musician at a pre-determined rate.
 Profit splits are common in foreign royalty deals as well as deals for stadium shows and festivals.
 Additionally, concert bills or programs are nearly always sold on a split, even if the rest of your merch is sold under a percentage deal.

 02Tour Merchandise Advances

-Yes, like a record deal, you do get an advance on a tour merchandising deal.
-But before you get excited, you should know that the terms are much worse than record deal advances.
-Why?
-Because tour merch advances are usually recoupable by the merch company—meaning you could be on the hook to pay back the advance.
+Like a record deal, you do get an advance on a tour merchandising deal.
+But tour merch advances are usually recoupable by the merch company—meaning you could be on the hook to pay back the advance.

-There are a number of circumstances that can put you in the unfortunate position of repaying your merch advance, but most of them are tied to you not touring within the time frame specified in your contract or not playing to audiences of the sizes expected when your deal was signed (we'll get to performance minimums later, which is closely tied to this).
+There are a number of circumstances that can put you in the unfortunate position of repaying your merch advance, but most of them are tied to you not touring within the time frame specified in your contract or not playing to audiences of the sizes expected when your deal was signed.
 If you decide you want out of the contract, you will have to pay back your advance with interest.

 Advances vary in size depending on your bargaining power, the length of your tour, as well as the size of the venues and your fanbase.